SDSU-VR-Club/Galaxy-Gazer/README.md

 create some kind of tutorial/explanation for the goal of part2

-slow down player orbit speed
+prevent the star sprite from rotating at the top of the player vision (low priority)

-increase the transparency of the coneMat material that colors the angle tool indicator at all angles
+Spread out 50 pseudorandom stars in at distances such that the apparent angle of their movement is between 3-30 degrees

-prevent the star sprite from rotating at the top of the player vision
+Add in the big dipper and casseopea colored differently from other stars

-Display passage of time in months(Vanessa)
+try a symmetrical star sprite

-More evenly spread out stars
+allow the player to 'draw' on the sky

-add a light trail to the player
+teach player how to use controllers for angle measurment, zoom, and drawing